 • Setting up an easy-to-use petty cash system.

 • Preparing periodic financial statements.

-• Setting up a payroll system or suggesting a talent paymaster service.
+• Setting up payroll or suggesting a talent paymaster service.

 • Interpreting confusing capitalization provisions.
 (Because filmmakers usually incur most of their expenses before their films will produce income, they may be required to capitalize expenses and recover (deduct) them over the period of time that the film is producing income rather than writing off the expenses in a single year.
 Several different provisions apply depending on the filmmaker’s business structure and the budget of the film.)